amoghbakshii/VastuScan/README.md

 # 🧭 VastuScan

-**VastuScan** is a full-stack web platform that connects users with Vastu consultants and interior designers.
+**VastuScan** is a full-stack web platform that connects users with Vastu consultants , interior designers and many more.
 Users can explore public business listings, book appointments, and businesses can manage their services via dedicated dashboards.

 ## 🚀 Features